WARNING: This document is a draft and the guidelines that it contains may change in the future as the Sentinel project evolves.

 *Redis service discovery via Sentinel

-Redis Sentinel identify every master with a name like "stats" or "cache".
-However the address of the Redis master that is used for a specific purpose inside a network may change after events like an automatic failover, a manually triggered failover (for instance in order to upgrade a Redis instance), and other reasons.
+The address of the Redis master that is used for a specific purpose inside a network may change after events like an automatic failover, a manually triggered failover (for instance in order to upgrade a Redis instance), and other reasons.

-Normally Redis clients have some kind of hard-coded configuraiton that specifies the address of a Redis master instance within a network as IP address and port number.
+Normally Redis clients have some kind of hard-coded configuration that specifies the address of a Redis master instance within a network as IP address and port number.
 However if the master address changes, manual intervention in every client is needed.

 A Redis client supporting Sentinel can automatically discover the address of a Redis master from the master name using Redis Sentinel.
-So instead of an hard coded IP address and port, a client supporting Sentinel should optionally be able to take as input:
+So instead of a hard coded IP address and port, a client supporting Sentinel should optionally be able to take as input:

 - A list of ip:port pairs pointing to known Sentinel instances.